 Maritime Rule Part 130B requires that the operator of an oil transfer site obtain the approval for a site marine oil spill contingency plan from the Director of Maritime New Zealand.
 The power to approve these plans has been delegated by the Director to the Chief Executive Officer (sub-delegated to council employees) of the Northland Regional Council in an Instrument of Delegation pursuant to Section 444(2) of the Maritime Transport Act 1994.

 Section 444(12) of the Maritime Transport Act 1994 allows the council to charge a person a reasonable fee for:

-section 11 (12) of the marking transport fee 233 failous the council to charge a person a reasonable i.
-Approving Tier 1 site marine oil spill contingency plans and any subsequent amendments ii.
+- i.
+Approving Tier 1 site marine oil spill contingency plans and any subsequent amendments - ii.
 Inspecting Tier 1 sites and any subsequent action taken thereafter in respect of preparation of inspection reports or reporting on non-conformance issues.